openzim/python-scraperlib/docs/software_architecture.md

 # Software architecture

+Currently only HTML, CSS and JS rewriting is described in this document.

 ## HTML rewriting

 HTML rewriting is purely static (i.e. before resources are written to the ZIM).
 HTML code is parsed with the [HTML parser from Python standard library](https://docs.python.org/3/library/html.parser.html).